UniTime/unitime-doc/edit-examination-types.md

 ## Screen Description

 The Edit Examination Types page can be used to create, modify, or delete existing examination types using a single page.
 Examination types can be used to define multiple examination problems in an academic session.
 For instance, there can be multiple final examination problems defined, each timetabled separately.
-See [Examination Types](examination-types) page for more details.
+See [Examination Types](examination-types) page for more detail.
 Permission Examination Type Edit is needed to make changes to examination types.

 ![Edit Examination Types](images/edit-examination-types-1.png){:class='screenshot'}